 On July 21, 2020, the Company adopted the 2020 Plan.
-The 2020 Plan provides for grants of (i) stock options, (ii) stock appreciation rights, (iii) restricted shares, (iv) performance awards, (v) other share-based awards, and (vi) other cash-based awards to eligible employees, non-employee directors, and consultants of the Company.
+The 2020 Plan provides for grants of (i) stock options, (ii) stock appreciation rights, (iii) restricted shares, (iv) performance awards, (v) other stock-based awards, and (vi) other cash-based awards to eligible employees, non-employee directors, and consultants of the Company.
 We initially reserved 14,800,000 shares of our common stock for issuance under the 2020 Plan.
-The total number of shares reserved for issuance under the 2020 Plan increases on January 1st of each of the first 10 calendar years during the term of the 2020 Plan by the lesser of: (i) a number of shares of our common stock as determined by our Board.
-The maximum number of shares of common stock available for issuance under the 2020 Plan was 24,256,740 shares as of January 1, 2022.
-As of December 31, 2022, 13,413,731 shares of common stock are reserved for additional grants under the 2020 Plan.
+The total number of shares reserved for issuance under the 2020 Plan increases on January 1st of each of the first 10 calendar years during the term of the 2020 Plan by the lesser of: (i) a number of shares of our common stock equal to 4% of the total number of shares of our common stock outstanding on December 31st of the preceding calendar year or (ii) a number of shares of our common stock as determined by our Board.
+The maximum number of shares of common stock available for issuance under the 2020 Plan was 29,183,546 shares as of January 1, 2023.
+As of December 31, 2023, 13,716,641 shares of common stock are reserved for additional grants under the 2020 Plan.

 The 2017 Option Plan became effective November 13, 2017 upon the approval of the Board and, prior to the adoption of the 2020 Plan, served as the umbrella plan for the Company's stock-based and cash-based incentive compensation program for its officers and other eligible employees.
 The aggregate number of shares of common stock that may be issued under the 2017 Option Plan may not exceed 8,470,000 shares.
-As of December 31, 2022, 128,928 shares of common stock are reserved for additional grants under the 2017 Option Plan.
+As of December 31, 2023, 128,928 shares of common stock are reserved for additional grants under the 2017 Option Plan.
 All stock options previously granted by the Company were at an exercise price at or above the estimated fair market value of the Company's common stock as of the grant date.